Alumni and Friends

 How do I make a gift of stock?

 There are several ways to make a gift of stock.
 The easiest is by electronic transfer.
-If you have stock held in an agency account, you may instruct your financial services advisor to electronically transfer the shares to Alderson-Broaddus College through its broker, Hirtle Callaghan & Co.
-Please alert the College of your stock transfer so we may follow up on your gift.
+If you have stock held in an agency account, you may instruct your financial services advisor to electronically transfer the shares to Alderson Broaddus University through its broker, Hirtle Callaghan & Co.
+Please alert the University of your stock transfer so we may follow up on your gift.
 It is helpful for us to know the full name of the stock and the number of shares you intend to transfer.
 The information your financial advisor will need to complete the transfer follows:

 Hirtle Callaghan & Co., Inc.